The Global War On Drugs Has Been A Failure, Says Damning New Report

 “This report is another nail in the coffin for the war on drugs.”

 Unfortunately, says Fordham, the report is unlikely to have its intended effect.
-Governments the world over, and the UN specifically, will continue to try to prosecute the War on Drugs for at least the next ten years.
+Governments the world over, and the UN specifically, will continue to try to prosecute the War on Drugs for at least the next 10 years.

 “Governments will meet next March at the UN and will likely rubber-stamp more of the same for the next decade in drug policy.
 This would be a gross dereliction of duty and a recipe for more blood spilled in the name of drug control.”

-Meanwhile, at least one country has recently scaled back its on War on Drugs, however slightly: Canada recently became only the second country in the world to legalize cannabis.
+Meanwhile, at least one country has recently scaled back its war on drugs, however slightly: Canada recently became only the second country in the world to legalize cannabis.